CODE QUALITY

 • Reduced risk: Avoid introducing regressions while restructuring.

-• Validation of correctness: Ensure new, refactored components meet the original functionality requirements.
+• Validation of Correctness: Ensure new, refactored components meet the original functionality requirements.

 • Strategies for Testing During Refactoring: